German economic institutes cut 2021 GDP forecast | Business

 German economic institutes cut 2021 GDP forecast

-A labour market crunch has added to the disarray after pandemic-induced shutdowns last year.
-The Economy Ministry said a GDP increase was likely in Germany in the third quarter thanks to a growth in services, though growth was expected to stagnate towards the end of 2021.

-Germany's top economic institutes on Thursday cut their joint forecast for 2021 growth in Europe's largest economy to 2.4% as supply bottlenecks continue to hamper manufacturing while lifting their expectations for next year significantly.

-The five institutes - the RWI in Essen, the DIW in Berlin, the Ifo in Munich, the IfW in Kiel, and Halle's IWH - raised their 2022 forecast to 4.8% from 3.9%, saying the economy would reach normal capacity utilization for the year as the impact of the coronavirus pandemic gradually eased.
-Reuters first reported on Wednesday that the institutes planned to cut their forecast for 2021, which had stood at 3.7%.
+The five institutes - the RWI in Essen, the DIW in Berlin, the Ifo in Munich, the IfW in Kiel and Halle's IWH - raised their 2022 forecast to 4.8% from 3.9%, saying the economy would reach normal capacity utilisation over the course of the year as the impact of the coronavirus pandemic gradually eased.
+Reuters first reported https://www.reuters.com/business/german-economic-institutes-cut-2021-growth-forecast-24-sources-2021-10-13 on Wednesday that the institutes planned to cut their forecast for 2021, which had stood at 3.7%.

+Germany's top economic institutes cut their joint forecast for 2021 growth in Europe's largest economy to 2.4% on Thursday as supply bottlenecks hamper manufacturing, but they raised their prediction for next year.
+The five institutes - the RWI in Essen, the DIW in Berlin, the Ifo in Munich, the IfW in Kiel and Halle's IWH - raised their 2022 forecast to 4.8% from 3.9%, saying the economy would reach normal capacity utilisation over the course of the year as the impact of the coronavirus pandemic gradually eased.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)